SrikanthChilaka/webapp-fork/README.md

 As a user, I can upload images to the products that are created.

 Setup Autorun Using Systemd

+Updated the packer template to install the Unified CloudWatch Agent in the AMI

+The CloudWatch agent must be set up to start automatically when an EC2 instance is launched using the AMI
 ## Requirements
 Node.js
 Express.js